mkiser/WTFJHT/_topics/trump-health-care.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/04/26/Day-97/">April 26, 2017</a></small></div>
 <p><strong>Lawmakers are leaning toward passing a one-week funding extension to avoid a shutdown</strong>.
-In the meantime, the White House said it would continue paying Affordable Care Act cost-sharing subsidies. (<a href="http://www.politico.com/story/2017/04/26/nancy-pelosi-mick-mulvaney-clash-budget-237630" target="_blank">Politico</a>)</p>
+In the meantime, the White House said it would continue paying <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a> cost-sharing subsidies. (<a href="http://www.politico.com/story/2017/04/26/nancy-pelosi-mick-mulvaney-clash-budget-237630" target="_blank">Politico</a>)</p>